wozu-dichter/Lucid-Dream-BCI/GUI/README.txt

-In order to use guiv1.1.py you need to install relevant packages inside command prompt (cmd) for windows operating systems and terminal for linux operating systems.
+In order to useguiv115_noserialport_bciandspeech_v4_withserial.py you need to install relevant packages inside command prompt (cmd) for windows operating systems and terminal for linux operating systems.

 To run the program: